KlausC/AbsArrFallbackTrap.jl/README.md

 This package defines `DTrait{M,Tr}`, which contains the original argument type in `M` and the additional trait data type in `Tr`.
 As it contains the original object as a member (like `Ref`), it is possible to replace each argument `a` by a single `DTrait(a)` argument.
-Experiments show, that the compiler generates the same code, when use the `DTraits` pattern is used, compared to the case when a second traits argument is provided.
-All what is needed can be done at compile time.
+Experiments show, that the compiler generates the same code, when the `DTraits` pattern is used, compared to the case when a second traits argument is provided.
+That leads to a pure static dispatching effort.

 ## Example